 My childhood memories of visiting my grandma include the smell of food cooking in her kitchen, the love that she had for each one of us, and all of the family gatherings there in Frankfort, Indiana.

-My mom was great cook too, and she especially knew how to put dinners together on a budget.
-She made hamburger casserole dishes out of slightly expired frozen White Castle hamburger patties that my dad would bring home from work.
+My mom was also a great cook.
+She made everything taste good and especially knew how to put dinners together on a budget.
+She made hamburger casserole dishes out of slightly expired frozen White Castle hamburger patties that my dad brought home from work.
 He worked in the Indianapolis White Castle office for much of my childhood.
-My mom also made the best use out of leftovers, and would stretch a gallon of whole milk into two gallons by mixing it with low-fat powdered milk.
+My mom also made good use of leftovers, which I initially didn’t like, but but eventually came to appreciate.
+I also remember how my mom would stretch a gallon of whole milk into two gallons by mixing it with low-fat powdered milk.
+My mom inspired me in so many ways in her lifetime, including in the seemingly insignificant, yet very practical ways that she taught me that we should never waste food and to always make good use of whatever resources God has so graciously given us.

-Honorable mention goes to my sister Joyce for her great Dressing recipe.
+And, honorable mention goes to my sister Joyce for her 1977 Thanksgiving Dressing recipe.

 My sister Joyce’s handwritten Dressing recipe, 1977.

-As for me, some my first memories of cooking include making Jello desserts and chocolate chip cookies.
-The Jello was super easy and has long been one of my favorite things to teach my girls when they were very young.
+As for me, some of my first memories of cooking include making Jell-O and chocolate chip cookies.
+I also remember making a sweet pickle, cheddar cheese, and lunch meat hors d’oeuvres that were especially yummy.
+Of course, making Jell-O is super easy and has long been one of my favorite things to teach my girls when they were young.
 The chocolate chip cookies I made were from a recipe I got from my 4-H Handbook.
-I used to walk to the weekly 4-H meetings which were at a home in our neighborhood.
-After my mom helped me make my first batch of cookies I started making them as often as I could!
+I remember I used to walk to weekly 4-H meetings when I was around age 9 or 10.
+The meetings were held in our neighborhood, a short walking distance from our house.
+After my mom helped me make my first batch of cookies, I made them as often as I could!

 I copied this recipe from my 4H Handbook when I was around 9 or 10 years old.